jackyzha0/quartz/content/notes/blockchain-bursary.md

 - what is on-chain vs off-chain governance
 - confirm understanding of permissioned vs permissionless blockchain
 - My understanding of the issue is that permissioned blockchains have no incentives for participant to validate transactions.
 So I am trying to create a permissioned blockchain with these incentives
+- who are the nodes in a closed blockchain,

 # Notes
 - [412-lectures](notes/412-lectures.md)